SIGCOMM21-5G/artifact/Power-Model/MI-Wild/README.md

-# LocB Power Wild Experiments
+# MI Power Wild Experiments

-This folder contains the dataset and processing scripts for power experiments conducted using **5GTracker** and Monsoon Power Monitor at LocB.
+This folder contains the dataset and processing scripts for power experiments conducted using **5GTracker** and Monsoon Power Monitor at Ann Arbor, MI.

 ## Folder Structure